avacore1337/OneLife/README.md

 ## Vue/Frontend

-### E - Save game to file
+### E - Import save file through text pasting

-Players should easily be able to export to a file they can save/download.
+Players should easily be able to import a save either through a text file upload or by pasting in text.

 ### R/E - Progress bars.